AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

 }
 ```
 - No Sync Version
-  - When a child grid is invoked, its view of memory is fully consistent with the parent thread
+  - When a child grid is invoked, its view of memory is fully consistent with the parent thread.
-  - Each child thread only needs its parent’s values to conduct the partial reduction
+  - Each child thread only needs its parent’s values to conduct the partial reduction.
-  - the in-block synchronization performed before the child grids are launched is unnecessary
+  - the in-block synchronization performed before the child grids are launched is unnecessary.
   - Still poor performance
-    - Each block generates a child grid, resulting in a huge number of invocations
+    - Each block generates a child grid, resulting in a huge number of invocations.
 ```c++
 __global__ void gpuRecursiveReduceNosync(int * g_idata, int * g_odata, unsigned int isize)
 {